alxvasilev/stm32/README.md

 there may be bugs.

 Scripts are provided for:
- - setting up the shell environment: env-stm32.sh
+ - setting up the shell environment: `env-stm32.sh`
- - executing OpenOCD commands and starting it if it's not running: ocmd.sh
+ - executing OpenOCD commands and starting it if it's not running: `ocmd.sh`
- - flash an image, using ocmd.sh: flash.sh
+ - flash an image, using ocmd.sh: `flash.sh`

-Additionally, the environment can work in a minimalistic fashion, without any base libraries, but just STM32F10x.h, a minimal set of CMSIS headers and a minimal link script (stm32.ld).
+Additionally, the environment can work in a minimalistic fashion, without any base libraries, but just `STM32F10x.h`, a minimal set of CMSIS headers and a minimal link script (`stm32.ld`).
 This mode can be suitable for writing bootloaders.
 Each component is described in more detail below:

 ## env-stm32.sh

 It must be _sourced_ (and not run in a subshell).
-What it does is to provide a thin shell around the cmake command that passes to it the stm32-toolchain.cmake toolchain.
+What it does is to provide a thin shell around the cmake command that passes to it the `stm32-toolchain.cmake` toolchain.
 The actual work of setting up the build is done by the toolchain file.
  The env script also sets up convenience aliases for the gcc toolchain, so that for example gcc maps to arm-none-eabi-gcc, etc. It also alters the shell propmt to easily